mxw/mxawng/src/collections/_poems/enormous-morning.md

 to this place of rest?

 a sea of cotton quivers; a dim eye
-floods with fitful memories,
+floods with flitting mockeries,
-or mockeries, worth their weight
+or memories, worth their weight
 in silver coin.
 who will carry you?—
 across the surges